/v0 for raw HTTP and reference context.

 Read the agreement and current state

-issuer before submitting.publicClient must be connected to the target chain/RPC.
+issuer, and publicClient is connected to agreementRecord.chainId before submitting.publicClient must be connected to the target chain/RPC.
+Pass agreementRecord.chainId so the helper can reject a mismatched client chain before requesting a signature.
 Low-level signAgreementInputPermit(...) requires an explicit deadline; high-level submitAgreementInputWithPermit(...) defaults to computeDefaultDeadlineSeconds().

 Raw operation loop